 If you are looking for a service with a broader global footprint, I recommend Oxylabs, which has proxy servers in over 180 countries.
 Proxy-Cheap also offers plans with proxies in 127 countries globally.
 However, city or state level targeting is quite limited with Proxy-Cheap.

 Paying so much for a proxy service should give you full access to its features.
 Surprisingly, this is not the case with Infatica.
-Its users must request permission to use certain functions, which seems absurd to me.
+One of Infatica cons is that its users must request permission to use certain functions, which seems absurd to me.
 To enable username/password authentication and city-level targeting, users must file a request ticket, which is a significant issue when you think about it.